FIRST UNITARIAN UNIVERSALIST CHURCH OF SAN DIEGO

 1. Contains too little detail to enable reasonably accurate projection of revenues and expenses, separation of capital and operational items, disclosure of cash flow and subsequent trails, and disclosure of planning assumptions.

-a. any building renovations, additions, and improvements, and equipment purchases over $10,000 each, and
+a. any building renovations, additions, and improvements, and equipment over $10,000 each, and

 b. repayment of debt incurred to finance the same.

-5. Deviates materially from the Church Board’s Outcome Statements in its allocation among competing fiscal needs.
+5. Deviates materially from the Church Board’s Outcome Statements in its among competing fiscal needs.